-Globalization is having a very real impact on workplace dynamics in nearly every industry, and for companies operating within international markets, diversifying the workforce can present newfound communication challenges.
+Globalization is having a very real impact on workplace dynamics in nearly every industry, and for companies operating within international markets, diversifying the workforce can present numerous benefits but also some newfound communication challenges.

 Whether it be with colleagues or clients, how well we interact with other people can determine our professional success.
 Far too often communication hurdles arise from cultural divides, which can be intimidating, especially when a language barrier comes into the equation.
 If overlooked, these social barriers can plant themselves firmly in our lives and work environments, and even end up preventing us from establishing meaningful and impactful connections with others.